 Increase Your Metabolism

 When you’re doing HIIT workouts, your body’s repair cycle goes into hyperdrive.
 This means that within 24 hours after this high-intensity workout, your body is still burning calories and fat, whereas, in steady-pace workouts, you may not.
 This is because it increases production of your human growth hormone (HGH or metabolism) by up to 450 percent during the 24 hours after you finish your workout.

 This is not a workout you can do while reading a magazine or chatting with your friend.
 Because it’s so short, you will be working hard the whole time.
 The trade-off is that this style of workout offers seasoned exercisers a new challenge and new exercisers a quick way to see results.
 It’s the best of both worlds!

 If you’re thinking, “Hells yes!
-Count me in!” then look no further than a HIIT program designed by a Momentum Fitness Coach.
+Count me in!” then look no further than a HIIT program designed by a Momentum Fitness Personal Trainer Hamilton.